Academics Tell You What Your Child Knows. Extracurriculars Reveal Who They Are.

 Some of Aspen's most meaningful extracurriculars began as student initiatives.
 When students see a need or have an idea, they can create something new.
 This entrepreneurial approach to activities teaches leadership in action.

-A group of boys wanted to dance.
-They found each other.
-They practiced together.
-What began as one performance became a before-school club that's now a cherished tradition.
+Boys Dance started as a single performance piece for a school showcase.What began as one performance became a before-school club that's now a cherished tradition.
 It breaks stereotypes, builds confidence, and creates space for expression.

-When students in coding club wanted to push beyond the curriculum, they published their own video games.
+When students in Coding Club wanted to push beyond the curriculum, they published their own video games.
 Creativity and technical skill beyond their years.
 Because someone gave them the space to try.

 This is what happens when extracurriculars aren't just activities.
 They're opportunities.